Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 Method 1: npm (Traditional) Run npm install -g @anthropic-ai/claude-code.
 Do NOT use sudo as this can lead to permission issues and security risks.

-Method 2: Native Install (Beta) For macOS, Linux, WSL:
+Method 2: Native Install (Recommended) For macOS, Linux, WSL:

 curl -fsSL https://claude.ai/install.sh | bash